nickduran/align-linguistic-alignment/README.md

 ## Tutorials

 We created Jupyter Notebook tutorials to provide an easily accessible step-by-step walkthrough on how to use `align`.
-Below are descriptions of the current tutorials that can be found in this repository (in the `examples` directory).
-Instructions for installing and running Jupyter Notebook can be found here: http://jupyter.org/install
+Below are descriptions of the current tutorials that can be found in the `examples` directory within this repository.
+If unfamiliar with Jupyter Notebooks, instructions for installing and running can be found here: http://jupyter.org/install

 * **Jupyter Notebook 1: CHILDES**
     * This tutorial walks users through an analysis of conversations from a single English corpus from the CHILDES database (MacWhinney, 2000)---specifically, Kuczaj’s Abe corpus (Kuczaj, 1976).
 We analyze the last 20 conversations in the corpus in order to explore how ALIGN can be used to track multi-level linguistic alignment between a parent and child over time, which may be of interest to developmental language researchers.
 Specifically, we explore how alignment between a parent and a child changes over a brief span of developmental trajectory.